reworkcss/rework-vars/Readme.md

 # rework-vars

-  Add CSS spec style variable support.
+  Add CSS spec style variable support (the ones that used to be in core).

   Note that this does not cascade like the CSS variable spec does, thus this is _not_ some sort of fallback mechanism, just a useful feature.
 Optionally you may pass an `object` of variables from js-land.